deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

    - **API ID**
    - **API Hash**
    - **Phone Number**
+  IMPORTANT: The data is required to establish a connection to your user Telegram API and is only stored locally on your computer and is not transmitted.

 3. **Generate and Save Password:**
    - The system will generate a password for you. **Save this password safely**.